arpanakumarifeb/advantageonlineshopping/README.md

 # advantageonlineshopping
 advantageonlineshopping project

 1) unable to add chromesriver.exe file.
-Please keep the latest driver in the folder \src\main\resources\exe\windowsdriver
+Please keep the latest driver in the folder \src\main\resources\exe\windowsdriver as per your latest chrome broser.
 2) registration functionality is not working in UI, its throwing error on the site "An error occured , please try again". shared the screenshot too
 3) SRC zip folder contains(test and main)
 4) check the report on path "Reports\Thu_Jun_10\ADV_TEST_REPORT_Thu_Jun_10_15_58_31_IST_2021"